egladman/retroarch-for-immutables/README.md

 I was curious how one would go about running a GUI using [systemd-nspawn](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html).
 So against my better judgement, I wrote it.
 While nspawn isn't the best tool for job it's often already present on the user's machine.
-There's huge implications to shipping software without requring additonal dependencies to be installed.
+There's huge implications to shipping software without requiring additonal dependencies to be installed.

 Still not convinced?
 Projects like Flatpak was explicity written to address the inherit packaging challenges faced on the desktop.

-- Dedupped dependencies
+- Dedupped:
   Flatpak dependencies are shared across packages.
 So they take up less storage when compared to OCI images/bundles.
-- Rootless
+- Rootless:
   Flatpak is able to run unprivileged by utilizing [user namespaces](https://www.redhat.com/sysadmin/building-container-namespaces) (via [bubblewrap](https://github.com/containers/bubblewrap)) rather than [setting the effective user](https://www.gnu.org/software/libc/manual/html_node/Setuid-Program-Example.html) by calling `setuid`.

 Additonal reading: